satyakonmsft/skype-docs/Skype/UCWA/phoneDialInInformation_ref.md

 ---
-Title: PhoneDialInInformation for Skype for Business 2015
+title: PhoneDialInInformation for Skype for Business 2015
+description: "phoneDialInInformation represents phone access information for an onlineMeeting.
+Web links include rel and href."
 ---
 # phoneDialInInformation